kosli-dev/cli/docs.kosli.com/content/getting_started/install.md

 ### Assigning flags via config files

 A config file is an alternative to using Kosli flags or environment variables.
-You could use a config file for the values that rarely change - like api token or org, but you can represent all Kosli flags in a config file.
+You could use a config file for the values that rarely change - like API token or org, but you can represent all Kosli flags in a config file.

 Each key in the config file corresponds to the flag name, capitalized.
 For instance: